 3. Keep your List Segmented and Healthy

-But to maintain effectiveness, you’ll have to keep your email lists updated and sanitized, too.
-Sending emails to disengaged subscribers is translated into lost opportunities and waste of money.
+Sending emails to disengaged subscribers often translates to wasted resources.
 On the contrary, healthy email lists allow you to deliver your emails to the right inboxes.

 What should you do to clean up your list?

-Every six months.
-Remove invalid, duplicate, and inactive contacts so your emails reach interested recipients.
-But before removing them, schedule a re-engagement campaign to give them a last chance to engage with your content.
+Before completely removing them, schedule a re-engagement campaign to give them a last chance to engage with your content.
 In case it doesn’t work, it’s time to let go.

 4. Focus on Creating Quality Email Content

 Put all your thought into crafting exciting, helpful, and relevant emails that cater to your readers’ interests.
-High-quality and personalized email content achieves a higher ROI.
-Plus, you’ll need to send fewer emails to achieve your goals.
-These are the best practices to create emails that urge subscribers to act:
+High-quality and personalized email content boosts your email marketing efficiency since you’ll have to send fewer emails to achieve your goals and get your desired ROI.

-• Write in a natural and conversational language so subscribers relate to your message and connect with your brand on a deeper level.
+- Write in a natural and conversational language so subscribers relate to your message and connect with your brand on a deeper level.

 To make this happen, it’s better to rely on human writers.
-While you can definitely leverage AI generators to create subject lines, copy, and even visuals, it’s far easier for flesh-and-blood professionals to understand your value proposition and how to promote it.
+While you can leverage AI generators to create subject lines, copy, and visuals, it’s far easier for flesh-and-blood professionals to understand your value proposition and how to promote it.

 Also, a creative human writer grasps your customers’ needs better.
 This is key to producing optimized copy that motivates readers to click through your email and on your CTA.